John Whitney, AIA, Director of Higher Education

 STUDENT RESIDENCE TRENDS

-- Reconfiguring residence halls to allow for better social distancing.
+- Reconfiguring residence halls to allow for better social distancing is a universal trend.

-- The pressure to replace community bathroom style traditional residence halls with suite-style residences and apartments.
+- Pressure to replace community bathroom style traditional residence halls with suite-style residences and apartments is increasing.

 - When trying to retrofit existing facilities, what do we do about:

 - Enforcement of social distancing requirements.

 - Cleaning in private rooms and en-suite bathrooms.

 - Will austerity lead to a more economical design for residence halls with fewer amenities and lower lease rates?

 - With pedagogy models changing to include increasing numbers of “hybrid” classes with both online and in-person learning, what can be done to encourage learning opportunities in residence halls?